 When creating tickets, you might want to avoid collecting personal information.
 There are two authentication methods available when using the Support SDK, and both authentication types enable you to set some basic identifying parameters.

 - JWT authentication: This enables you to identify end-users from your own database of users, and this information is required for the end-user to proceed.
-If using JWT authentication, no special treatment is required.
+If using JWT authentication, email is a required piece of information.

 - Anonymous authentication: This does not require details from the end-user, but will accept them if provided.
-If using anonymous authentication, enabling COPPA configuration prevents the name and email address from being recorded even if they are provided.
-External ID will be allowed (more on identifying parameters is here for Android, and here for iOS).
+If using anonymous authentication, it is possible to create an identity with no identifying information present.

 You can find instructions in our developer documentation on how to update your code.
 Android instructions are here and iOS instructions are here.
 Both include code snippets.